Homelessness Prevention through the Tenancy Preservation Program

 An innovative, collaborative approach to preventing evictions

-The Tenancy Preservation Program (TPP) is a joint effort by MassHousing, housing advocates, state agencies and the Housing Court to prevent homelessness among individuals and families who are facing eviction because of behavior related to mental illness, developmental disability, substance abuse, aging-related impairments or another disability.
+The Tenancy Preservation Program (TPP) is a joint effort by MassHousing, housing advocates, state agencies (Departments of Children and Families, Developmental Services, Housing and Community Development, Mental Health, Public Health, and Transitional Assistance and the Executive Office of Elder Affairs) and the Housing Court to prevent homelessness among individuals and families who are facing eviction because of behavior related to mental illness, developmental disability, substance abuse, aging-related impairments or another disability.

 TPP acts as a neutral party between landlord and tenant and provides clinical consultation with the Housing Court.
 TPP clinicians assess the reasons for the eviction, identify needed services, develop a treatment plan to maintain the tenancy, and monitor the case.
 If the tenancy cannot be preserved, the program works to find more appropriate housing.

 In 2018, TPP assisted 922 Massachusetts households.
 Of the 529 cases closed by TPP, homelessness was prevented (where the tenancy was stabilized and sustainable) in 478 cases, a 90% success rate.

 For more information, contact David Eng or 617.854.1089, or one of the TPP Program Directors.

 Since hosting a conference on the topic in 2007, MassHousing has helped lead local and statewide efforts to confront the issue of Hoarding.

 The Agency leads the Statewide Committee on Hoarding, regularly hosts trainings for rental housing and social service professionals, provides grants to support local task forces and maintains a comprehensive collection of hoarding information and resources.

 Affordable Sober Housing through the Center for Community Recovery Innovations